ysthakur/CMSC417-Notes/content/OSI layers/Transport layer/TCP/TCP.md

 	- Sends FIN ACK to acknowledge
 3. Reset (RST) to close and not receive remaining bytes

-## PSH and URG flags

-PSH (push):
-- Used for chat servers
-- Send data packet immediately even if it's only a small piece of data

-URG (urgent):
-- Urgent pointer tells the receiver that the data there is important
-- Used in TELNET but not used much outside of that

 ## Calculating TCP timeout

 Estimate round-trip time (RTT): $\text{EstimatedRTT} = \alpha \cdot \text{EstimatedRTT} + (1 - \alpha) \cdot \text{SampleRTT}$